-Did one of your kids accidentally link using your info because they didn’t realize they could use their own, and now their phone thinks they’re you in the chat?
+Did one of your kids accidentally link using your info, and now their phone thinks they’re you in the chat?
 No worries — look on the bottom right for “More” and select it, then choose “About this app”.
 You’ll see a link to reset the app, after which you can relink it correctly.

 When you first open the app, you’ll generally be on the Home Screen.
 How do you know it’s the Home Screen?
 On the bottom of the screen you’ll see a menu bar; the icons will light up to indicate which menu area you’re currently using.
 If you’ve used any of Disney’s parks apps such as My Disney Experience or the Disneyland app, this interface will feel a little familiar.Here’s what you’ll find when tapping any of these icons:

 - Home: quick access to the first few items in your plans, plus the day’s itinerary information for the ship